rycus86/blog-content/posts/006_Home_lab_part_3.md

 > I [love](https://blog.viktoradam.net/2017/12/16/python-microservices-with-flask/) how simple but powerful Python is.
 Using only standard libraries we have a simple HTTP endpoint in about 15 lines.
 Just awesome!

-Sure, this is not a production-ready server or production-quality code, but I find it amazing how easy it is to code something like this up in Python for demonstration purposes for example. *Anyways*, back to our stack!
+Sure, this is not a production-ready server or production-quality code, but I find it amazing how easy it is to code something like this up in Python for demonstration purposes, for example. *Anyways*, back to our stack!

 The third service is an awesome, modern reverse proxy, called [Traefik](https://traefik.io/), which was built with dynamic backends in mind from the start.
-It makes it perfect for routing traffic to services running in containers that may come and go all the time when their configuration changes for example.
-Traefik is super powerful and there are lots of nice things built into it (like HTTP/2 support, automatic SSL with [Let's Encrypt](https://letsencrypt.org/), metrics support, etc.), but for this post it's enough to know that it can read state information from Docker and adjust its routing configuration automatically based on metadata.
+This makes it perfect for routing traffic to services running in containers that may come and go all the time when their configuration changes, for example.
+Traefik is super powerful and there are lots of nice things built into it (like HTTP/2 support, automatic SSL with [Let's Encrypt](https://letsencrypt.org/), metrics support, etc.), but for this post, it's enough to know that it can read state information from Docker and adjust its routing configuration automatically based on metadata.

 > Make sure to check out their excellent [documentation](https://docs.traefik.io/) if you'd like to know more about Traefik!

 In our example, requests to `/hello/<name>` will be handled by the `hello` service and requests to `/ping` will be served by tasks of the `ping` service.
 This is configured for Traefik through the `traefik.frontend.rule` labels defined in the *YAML* file.

 It is time to deploy our stack now!
-Save the above as `docker-compose.yml` and execute:
+Save the above as `stack.yml` and execute:

 ```shell
 $ docker stack deploy demo -c stack.yml